smilofoundation/ethereum-org-website/docs/developers/index.md

 ## Testnets and Faucets

-The Ethereum community maintains multiple testnets.
-These are used by developers to test their applications under different conditions before deploying to the Ethereum mainnet.
+The Smilo community maintains multiple testnets.
+These are used by developers to test their applications under different conditions before deploying to the Smilo mainnet.

 ### Ropsten *Proof of Work blockchain, test-ether can be mined*
 - [Test-ether faucet](https://faucet.ropsten.be/)